-We combed through thousands of job postings on Indeed to determine which companies are hiring the most electricians in 2019.
+We combed through thousands of job postings on Indeed and scraped all 2019 data to determine which companies are hiring the most electricians.
 We also evaluated the overall ratings of those companies, as well as individual reviews to give you a sense of what working for those companies might be like.

 If you own an electrical business, it can be helpful to know what other companies are hiring.
 This can give you a sense of the electrical industry as a whole, as well as give you a feel for who the biggest players in the industry are.

 If you’re looking for a job as an

 , knowing what companies have electrician job openings can be useful.
 It can give you a sense of what types of jobs are available and where you might consider applying for a job.